 Video Calibration Services – Consumer

 The second type of calibration service is the “THX/ISF Express Service” that takes up to two hours.
 In both cases, the end result is the same, a properly calibrated display.
-(Cost of this service is $200 with add ons being extra.)
-Everyone gets the same great picture and I use the same calibration equipment in both versions of the service.
+(Cost of this service is $225 with add ons being extra.
+See Price list for more details) Everyone gets the same great picture and I use the same calibration equipment in both versions of the service.

 The best way to describe the two service levels is to use the DVD example.
 “Movie Only” DVD and the “Special Edition” DVD with all the extras.
 Both versions deliver the same movie, but one gets a cliff note version of the education and no other perks or extras in the Express version (Extended education, THX plaque, Nifty Stuff, Graphs, etc.).